 For UN personnel returning from areas with ongoing transmission of COVID-19

-- Comply with all host country’s requirements for returning travellers.
+- Comply with all host country’s requirements for returning travelers and advice of local health authorities.

-- If you have just returned from an affected area, you should self-monitor for symptoms for 14 days after travel.
+- If you have just returned from a country or an affected area or territory with local transmission, you should quarantine and self-monitor for symptoms for 14 days after travel.

-- During that period, you should immediately seek medical attention should you develop any signs and symptoms, such as shortness of breath or cough.
+- During that period, you should immediately seek medical attention should you develop any signs and symptoms, such as fever, shortness of breath or cough or any other new symptoms.

 - Remember to share your previous travel history with your health care provider and make every effort to inform them by phone prior to visiting a medical facility and wear a medical mask when you seek medical care.

-- You should only return to work when you are well and completely free of symptoms.
+- You should only return to work when you are well and completely free of symptoms during the 14 days of quarantine.

 - HR personnel and managers are encouraged to exercise flexibility around remote working to support staff who are required to stay at home.